0x0Pwn/0x0Pwn.github.io/content/categories/CTFs/_index.md

 ---
-title: "CTF's"
+title: "CTFs"
-description: "This is where I will upload all machines I do"
+description: "This is where I will upload all CTF reports I do"
-slug: "CTF's"
+slug: "CTFs"
 image: "R.png"
 style:
     background: "#2a9d8f"